oxxxxxy/calorie-calculator/README.md

 # app main structure

 - internal api service ( InApiS ) that is a core of calorie calculator.
+    - almost all app features responsibility
+    - client-service access for work via GraphQL, REST, gRPC, websocket
+        - auth
-- almost cli telegram bot as client-service for InApiS
+- almost cli telegram bot as client-service for work with InApiS
+    - help feature
+    - multilang responsibility
-- web-clients with its own server as client-service for InApiS
+- web-clients with its own server as client-service for work with InApiS
+    - help feature
+    - multilang responsibility

+# deploy structure

-the deploy structure can be made as couples of InApiS and tgbot, InApiS and web-client( Vue or React, or Flutter, or all in one ) OR as all services in one.
+this can be made as couples of InApiS and tgbot, InApiS and web-client( Vue or React, or Flutter, or all in one ) OR as all services in one
+OR as single service parts on different machines

 # used tech stack